 There are a variety of museums on offer on the Royal Mile, From the Museum of Childhood, where you can explore toys and games from throughout history.
 There is something for everyone, child or not!
 To The Scottish Storytelling Centre, head here to learn about Scotland’s rich storytelling tradition and try your hand at telling your own tales.

-Another great pick is Museum of Edinburgh, housed in a 16th-century building, it will surprise you with fascinating insights into Auld Reekie’s past.
+Another great pick is the Museum of Edinburgh, housed in a 16th-century building, it will surprise you with fascinating insights into Auld Reekie’s past.
 Across the street, The People’s Story tells the tale of Edinburgh’s residents through their own words.

 Finally, visit the Writers’ Museum, which celebrates the lives of Robert Burns, Robert Louis Stevenson, and Sir Walter Scott, and features rare objects from Scotland’s literary history, sure to inspire you.